 Moroccan Chicken featuring Ras el Hanout

-3. Lemon juice: not just for water or cocktails or as a salad dressing substitute for dieters, lemon juice adds a bright taste that is capable of replacing salt – the #1 culprit of bloat and water retention besides being a major contributor to high blood pressure – in a lot of foods.
+3. Lemon juice: not just for water or cocktails or as a salad dressing substitute for dieters, lemon juice perks dishes up with acid and a bright taste that is an excellent salt substitute.
+Salt is the #1 culprit of bloat and water retention besides being a major contributor to high blood pressure.
 Oftentimes when a dish tastes flat, it needs a little acid – not salt.
 Add a squeeze of lemon to salads, steamed or sautéed veggies, grilled fish or chicken, sauces, and soups.
-Don’t limit yourself to lemon juice either – lime, orange, tangerine, and grapefruit juices are also equal contenders depending on the dish – lime is a staple in Mexican, Central American, South American, and Asian cuisines, orange and tangerine are fabulous foils for pork and game, and experiment with grapefruit juice in place of lemon (unless you’re on a statin drug).
+Don’t limit yourself to lemon juice either – lime, orange, tangerine, and grapefruit juices are also equal contenders depending on the dish—lime is a staple in Mexican, Central American, South American, and Asian cuisines, orange and tangerine are fabulous foils for pork and game, and experiment with grapefruit juice in place of lemon (unless you’re on a statin drug).

 Ina Garten’s Lemon Chicken Breast – still one of the most popular recipes I’ve posted

-4. Citrus and citrus zest: this includes lemon, lime, orange, grapefruit and tangerine: take that marinade up a notch and include the zest of the fruit, not just the juice.
-Citrus is the perfect complement to fish and seafood and citrus zest is also great in baked goods where the liquid may change the delicate composition of the recipe.
+4. Citrus and citrus zest: in addition to citrus juice, the zest of lemons, limes, oranges, grapefruits, and tangerines kicks the flavor of sauces, marinades, and salad dressings up a notch.
+Citrus is the perfect complement to fish and seafood and citrus zest is also great in baked goods where the juice may change the delicate composition of the recipe.

-5. Vinegar – as I said previously, if a dish tastes “flat” add a dash of acid.
-It’s the supporting character behind many a stellar sauce, salad dressing, marinade, salsa, or chutney.
+5. Vinegar – as I said before if a dish tastes “flat” add a dash of acid.
+Vinegar is the supporting character behind many a stellar sauce, salad dressing, marinade, salsa, or chutney.
 Vinegars are far more versatile than you (or I) ever suspected.
 If cost per ounce were calculated they are the ultimate flavor enhancer – stock up on white balsamic, apple cider, balsamic, rice, red wine, white wine, and champagne vinegars.

 6. Infused oils: a wonderful replacement for butter, salted butter, and soy sauce or to add another layer of flavor beyond extra virgin olive oil.
 I frequently use truffle oil, blood orange oil, Meyer lemon oil, chili oil, garlic-infused oil, and oils infused with Asian flavors which have far less sodium than soy sauce.